CircuitSetup/Flux-Capacitor_backup/README.md

 The firmware supports some additional user-provided sound effects, which it will load from the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

-- "key3.mp3" and/or "key6.mp3": Will be played if you press the "3"/"6" button on your remote
+- "key3.mp3" and/or "key6.mp3": Will be played if you press the "3"/"6" button on your remote.

 Those files are not provided here.
 You can use any mp3, with a bitrate of 128kpbs or less.